Laurentius Amrih Jinangkung: Career

 At the start of his tenure, he was responsible for the preparation for a planned pastoral visit of Pope Francis to Indonesia, which was ultimately postponed due to the COVID-19 pandemic.
 Jinangkung stated that he has found great joy in connecting with the large Indonesian community of priests, nuns, and seminarians, and he would offer them moral support and encouragement to study well and return to Indonesia to continue their missions.
 Jinangkung also promoted positive narratives about Indonesia to the international community in the Vatican, and initiated collaboration between Indonesian Catholic journalists and the Vatican Press Office to increase coverage of Indonesian news.

 On 27 April 2022, Jinangkung was installed as the director general of international law and treaties in the foreign ministry.
 He officially left his ambassadorial post on 2 July.
 As director general, Jinangkung acted both as diplomats and legal advisors, ensuring treaties support foreign policy and legal standards.
 Regarding the delimitation of the Exclusive Economic Zone (ZEE) in the North Natuna Sea, Jinangkung announced Indonesia's refusal to follow Vietnam's proposal, citing national interest losses, as Vietnam prefers a boundary aligned with the continental shelf, which could favor its territorial claims.
+He resigned from the office on 15 January 2026 and was replaced by Dindin Wahyudin in an acting capacity.

 In August 2024, Jinangkung was nominated by President Joko Widodo as ambassador to Russia and Belarus.
 However, he was never summoned for a fit and proper test by the House of Representatives for the office.
 After Joko Widodo was replaced by Prabowo Subianto, Jinangkung was nominated as ambassador to the Netherlands.
 After passing an assessment by House of Representative's first commission on 5 July 2025, his nomination was approved three days later.
-He was installed as ambassador on 8 October 2025.
+He was installed as ambassador on 8 October 2025 and presented his credentials to King Willem-Alexander of the Netherlands on 25 February 2026 and Organisation for the Prohibition of Chemical Weapons director general Fernando Arias the day after.